metadatacenter/cedar-docker-deploy/README.md

 You can customize the variables in both of these files as needed by the deployment.

-For the moment, do not change the domain name (``metatadatcenter.orgx``) or the IP address variables in the internal file.
+For the moment, do not change the domain name (``metatadatacenter.orgx``) or the IP address variables in the internal file.
 It is recommended that you change the default passwords and the CEDAR_ADMIN_USER_API_KEY and CEDAR_SALT_API_KEY variables.

 You will need to set a BioPortal API key in the external file.